This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Reduce heat to low and stir for 5 minutes, until pudding has thickened.
+- Reduce the heat and stir constantly for about 5 minutes, until the pudding thickens.

 Notes